brightdigit/ContributeWordPress/Content/articles/project-budget-ios-app.md

 ## Has somebody already done it?

-I'm always surprised how many times people come with a great idea for an app, but haven't checked the App Store to see if something like it already exists.
-Not only is this is easy to do, but it's also a simple way to find out how well, or how difficult, an app idea could be to build and deliver.
+I’m always surprised how many times people come with a great idea for an app, but haven’t checked the App Store to see if something like it already exists.
+Not only is this is easy to do, but it’s also a simple way to find out how well, or how difficult, an app idea could be to build and deliver.
 It can also reveal issues you may not have initially thought of, like how the app handles edge cases or exceptions.
 This